 While it may not be possible to prevent all cases of anal fistulas, maintaining good anal hygiene, avoiding excessive straining during bowel movements, and seeking prompt treatment for conditions like anal abscesses can help reduce the risk.
 If you have certain medical conditions, such as Crohn’s disease, following the recommended treatment plan and managing symptoms effectively may also lower the chances of developing anal fistulas.

-Anal fistula surgery can be performed by a Burjeel hospital Surgeon, including colorectal surgeons and gastroenterologists.
+Anal fistula surgery can be performed by a Neuro Spinal Hospital Surgeon, including colorectal surgeons and gastroenterologists.
 It is best to consult with our healthcare provider who specializes in anal fistula surgery.